 Welcome to Planters Inn

-The intimate 64-room Planters Inn is nestled in the very heart of Charleston’s picturesque Historic District, one of America’s largest and best preserved architectural wonders, and overlooks the Charleston City Market.
-Planters Inn is housed in an meticulously restored and exquisitely furnished 1844 building that Travel + Leisure describes as "akin to an overnight with well-to-do friends in their old Charleston mansion."
+Nestled in the very heart of Charleston’s picturesque Historic District, the intimate 64-room Planters Inn boutique hotel is housed in a meticulously restored and exquisitely furnished 1844 building that Travel + Leisure describes as "akin to an overnight with well-to-do friends in their old Charleston mansion."
+In 2014, Travel + Leisure named Planters Inn the #1 Best Hotel in the United States as part of the magazine's World's Best Awards.

 Travelers from around the globe gravitate to Charleston to tour confection-colored homes, taste celebrated Southern cuisine, and soak up a sense of authentic history.
 Planters Inn is perfectly situated for strolling through tree-lined residential neighborhoods, shopping on King Street, meeting sweetgrass basket weavers at the Charleston City Market, watching a play at the Dock Street Theatre, touring antebellum house museums, sailing on the harbor, and much, much more.